Architecture Program Laptop Policy

 - Processor: 6 Cores minimum recommendation

-- Graphics Card: 4 GB VRAM minimum; more memory and performance capability recommended
+- Graphics Card: 4 GB VRAM minimum; 8 GB minimum if you plan on using VR applications.
+More memory and performance capability recommended

 - System Type: 64-bit

-The new Mac laptops are no longer recommended due to lack of compatibility with Windows.
+Mac laptops are no longer recommended due to lack of compatibility with Windows applications.

 Suggested Laptop Vendors: